nightswimmer/FastStepper/README.md

     _stepper.moveTo(2000);

+Note that you cannot have other code running that takes a long time to run, which would be similar to having delays.
+Something like this:

+    _stepper.moveTo(2000);
+    delay(1000);
+    _stepper.moveTo(-8000);

+would not work, the stepper would move to position 2000 at constant speed for 1 second, since stepper.run() was not being called often.
+Then after one second it would go straight to the -8000 position, no matter if it has reached the previous position or not.
+In the library examples it is shown how to achieve these types of behaviours.

 Typically you will want to control the velocity and acceleration of the motor, this can be done with:

     _stepper.setMovementParameters(MIN_MOTOR_SPEED, MAX_MOTOR_SPEED, MOTOR_ACCELERATION);